open-fresh/freshnode/README.md

 [Grafana](https://grafana.com/) application that contains a dashboard to demonstrate concepts for creating panel plugins with [React](https://reactjs.org/).

 This project is an experiment to extend Grafana with simple plugin APIs for sharing data and dynamically updating dashboard definitions based on user actions and data payload.
+This functionality enables Grafana to be used as an application development platform.
 The plugin implements the following features:

 * extendable base class controller for rendering panel content with React
 * pluggable React components